wemoon1/soundcamp/plans/sprint3-plan.md

 ### Danny:
 **User story 1.** Complete ```artist-list```, ```artist-card```, and ```artist-details```.

 **User story 2.** Set up express app so that it connects to Firebase database.
 Set up database for storing the list of following artists and user accounts.
+Set rules for the database.

 ### David: